wickylim-vs/MvcMovie-GitHubActions/README.md

 ```

-making some changes on master
+making changes on both master and dev-branch